 The Company was not in compliance with the Fixed Charge Coverage ratio requirement as of September 30, 2022, and as a result was unable to draw on the facility.
 On November 8, 2022, the Company entered into a Second Amendment to the Bank of America Credit Agreement (the "Second Amendment"), which modifies key terms of the Senior Revolver.
 As a result of the Second Amendment, funds available under the Senior Revolver are reduced to \$ 25.0 million from \$50.0 million, limited to a borrowing base of 90% of Eligible Prime Government Receivables and Eligible Subcontractor Government Receivables, plus 85% of Eligible Commercial Receivables.
 Additionally, the Second Amendment increased the Base Rate Margin, BSBY Margin and unused commitment fees by 0.25%.
 Following entry into the Second Amendment, the Senior Revolver no longer is subject to a minimum Fixed Charge Coverage ratio covenant.
-In order for the facility to become available for borrowings (the "initial availability quarter"), the Company must report Adjusted EBITDA of at least \$1 over the two preceding quarters to maintain its ability to borrow under the Senior Revolver (though the inability to satisfy such condition does not result in a default under the Senior Revolver).
+In order for the facility to become available for borrowings (the "initial availability quarter"), the Company must report Adjusted EBITDA of at least one dollar.
+Commencing on the first fiscal quarter after the initial availability quarter, the Company is required to have aggregated reported Adjusted EBITDA of at least \$1 over the two preceding quarters to maintain its ability to borrow under the Senior Revolver (though the inability to satisfy such condition does not result in a default under the Senior Revolver).

 Failure to meet these Adjusted EBITDA requirements is not deemed to be a default but will limit the Company's ability to make borrowings under the Senior Revolver until such time that the Company is able meet the Adjusted EBITDA thresholds as defined in the Second Amendment.
-The Company did not meet the Adjusted EBITDA requirement during the three months ended March 31, 2023, and is unable to draw on the Senior Revolver as of March 31, 2023.
+The Company did not meet the Adjusted EBITDA requirement during the six months ended June 30, 2023, and is unable to draw on the Senior Revolver as of June 30, 2023.